 For many, summer is vacation time because kids aren’t in school.
 But vacation isn’t a “summer only” activity.
 We should be regularly thinking about taking time off because of the many personal and professional benefits it can provide.

-However, according to the travel marketing firm Skift, forty-two percent (42%) of Americans don’t take their vacation.
+However, according to the travel marketing firm Skift, 42% of Americans don’t take their vacation days.
 Maybe it’s because they can’t afford a big, fancy trip.
 Or because they don’t want to come back to work with a couple hundred emails.
-Possibly because they’re afraid to ask the boss for time off.
+Possibly they’re afraid to ask the boss for time off.
 Vacations help us perform better at work and we should take them.
 Here are five reasons why:

 Reason 2.
 People who take their vacation days have a better chance of getting a pay increase.
-In the Harvard Business Review article, “The Data Driven Case for Vacation”, researchers found that individuals who took 11 or more vacation days are 30 percent more likely to receive a pay increase.
-The logic being that taking vacation results in lower stress and a better outlook, which is a contributor in productivity.
+In the Harvard Business Review article, “The Data Driven Case for Vacation,” researchers found that individuals who took 11 or more vacation days are 30% more likely to receive a pay increase.
+The logic is that taking vacation results in lower stress and a better outlook, which is a contributor in productivity.

 Reason 4.
 Vacations can provide a digital detox.
 Even if you don’t have a high-tech job, we live in a high-tech world.
-The average person spends over an hour each day on social media.
-Many people do not realize the impact that “always being on” can have in their personal and professional lives.
+The average person spends more than an hour each day on social media.
+Many people don’t realize the impact that “always being on” can have on their personal and professional lives.
 Even a short-term break from technology devices can bring huge benefits.

 Asking for a vacation used to be somewhat easy.
-Employees had a vacation balance that needed to be “used or lost”, so we could say to the boss, “I gotta take it or I lose it.”
-And as much as the boss didn’t like it, they would make it happen because they didn’t want to request a vacation carryover.
+Employees had a vacation balance that needed to be used or lost, so we could say to the boss, “I gotta take it or I’ll lose it.”
+And even if the boss didn’t like it, he or she would make it happen to avoid requesting a vacation carryover.

 There will always be work to do.
 We can’t let that stop us from taking a vacation.
 Look for slow times in the business to request vacation.
-Find a co-worker you can cover for when they take time off, so they will cover for you.
+Find a co-worker you can cover for when they take time off, so he or she will cover for you.
 That can help manage the work you’ll have when you return.